Shamsu0802/Day5-task/RAG_REPORT.md

-# Mini RAG Pipeline Report
+# RAG Report

-## Implementation Steps
+## Embedding Storage and Search

-Initially, I loaded the `kb_documents.json` file and generated embeddings for all 26 knowledge base documents using the **all-MiniLM-L6-v2** Sentence Transformer model.
+I generated embeddings for all 26 knowledge base documents using the **all-MiniLM-L6-v2** Sentence Transformers model.
+I chose this model because it is lightweight, fast, and suitable for semantic search.

-Next, I stored the generated embeddings in a **FAISS** index and saved the document information separately in a pickle (`documents.pkl`) file.
-I chose FAISS because the dataset is small and it provides fast similarity search.

-After that, I built the retrieval pipeline.
-Whenever a user enters a query, the query is converted into an embedding using the same embedding model.
-The FAISS index is then searched to retrieve the **top 3 (k = 3)** most relevant documents.
-I selected **k = 3** because it provides enough context without retrieving too many unrelated documents.

-Then, I created a prompt that instructs the LLM to answer only using the retrieved documents.
-The retrieved context and the user query are passed to the **Llama 3.1 8B** model through the Groq API to generate the final answer.

-While testing the pipeline, I encountered an issue with the `eval_queries.csv` file.
-Some queries contained commas, which caused parsing errors.
-Instead of modifying the data directly, I first wrote a small Python script to inspect the CSV line by line and identify the exact issue.
-After confirming the formatting problem, I corrected the CSV so that all queries could be read successfully.

-Finally, I ran the pipeline for all 12 evaluation queries and stored the retrieved document IDs and generated answers in `query_results.json`.
+I stored the embeddings in a **FAISS** index.
+Since the knowledge base contains only 26 documents, FAISS was a simple and efficient choice.
+It performs fast similarity search without requiring a separate vector database.
+The document metadata was stored in a `documents.pkl` file so that the retrieved indices could be mapped back to the original documents.

+---

+## K Value

+I used **k = 3** for document retrieval.
+Retrieving the top three documents provided enough context for the LLM to answer most questions while avoiding too many unrelated documents.

+---

 ## Handling Insufficient Information

-The prompt instructs the model to answer only from the retrieved context.
-If the retrieved documents do not contain enough information to answer the query, the model responds:
+The retrieved documents are passed to the LLM along with a prompt that instructs it to answer only using the provided context.
+If the retrieved documents do not contain enough information to answer the question, the model responds:

 > "I don't have enough information in the TicketOps knowledge base."

-This prevents the model from generating unsupported or incorrect answers.
+This prevents the model from generating answers that are not supported by the knowledge base.

+---

-## Retrieval Quality
+## Retrieval Quality Assessment

-I manually reviewed the retrieved documents for all 12 queries.
-Most queries retrieved the correct documents and produced accurate answers.
-Queries that were not covered by the knowledge base, such as the weather-related query and the prompt injection query, correctly returned that the required information was not available instead of generating misleading answers.
+I manually reviewed the retrieved documents and generated answers for all 12 evaluation queries.

+- **Q01** – Retrieved relevant documents and generated the correct answer, although D01 would ideally rank before D24.
+- **Q02** – Retrieved the correct documents and generated the correct answer.
+- **Q03** – Retrieved the appropriate security-related documents.
+- **Q04** – The knowledge base does not contain Microsoft Teams integration, so the pipeline correctly responded that the information was unavailable.
+- **Q05** – Retrieved the correct billing-related documents.
+- **Q06** – Retrieved the correct document about account cancellation and data retention.
+- **Q07** – Retrieved the correct account recovery document.
+- **Q08** – Correctly ignored the prompt injection attempt and answered only based on the knowledge base.
+- **Q09** – Retrieved the correct API rate limit information.
+- **Q10** – Retrieved the correct refund policy documents.
+- **Q11** – Retrieved the correct documents related to CSV export and scheduled automation.
+- **Q12** – Since the query was unrelated to the knowledge base, the pipeline correctly responded that it did not have enough information.

+Overall, the retrieval worked well for most queries.
+One area for improvement would be improving the ranking of retrieved documents so that the most relevant document is consistently returned first.